TRULYSICKENINGX/POKEMATE/Artisan Pay Day/README.md

 # Expected Payout
 The payout for this method is a bit on the lower side, but it is very simple and the area is not as populated as some of the other places (maybe safer?).

+Also, you accrue currency directly.

+You can expect to earn approximately 70k per hour with a Pickup Meowth, after subtracting Leppa Berry costs.

 # Setup

 For effective use, you need a lv.
 100 Meowth or Persian with Pay Day (PP Maxed) and full IV/EV Attack.